 10. Plants Have Reached Mature Size

 The last possibility is that your pepper plants have simply reached their mature size!
 Some pepper varieties won’t grow above 1′ tall, regardless of container size.
-Others can grow to be truly massive and produce hundreds of pods.
+Others can grow to be truly massive and produce thousands of pods.

 Be sure to set your plant size expectations realistically at the beginning of the grow season.
 In our experience, C. chinense and C. baccatum pepper species tend to grow quite large, while C. annuum are small to medium-sized.

 As we’ve covered, there are many possible causes for pepper plants not growing or growing slowly.
 With the right nudge, I hope your plants will be back on track and growing healthy again soon.